Siege of Vijayanagara

-The siege of Vijayanagar or Bahmani–Vijayanagar war of 1423 was a military campaign by the Bahmani Sultanate in the Deccan Plateau, led by Ahmad Shah I Wali, against the Vijayanagar empire, ruled by Vira Vijaya Bukka Raya III, beginning in 1423 in present-day Karnataka.
-The campaign resulted in a victory for the Bahmanis, leading to the recapture of all of the Sultanate's territories that had fallen into the hands of Vijayanagar during the war of 1420.
+The siege of Vijayanagara or Bahmani–Vijayanagara war of 1423 was a military campaign by the Bahmani Sultanate in the Deccan Plateau, led by Ahmad Shah I Wali, against the Vijayanagara empire, ruled by Vira Vijaya Bukka Raya III, beginning in 1423 in present-day Karnataka.
+The campaign resulted in a victory for the Bahmanis, leading to the recapture of all of the Sultanate's territories that had fallen into the hands of Vijayanagara during the war of 1420.

-After their triumph in the war with the Bahmanis in 1420, the Vijayanagar empire carried out a massacre of the civilian population, violating the treaty signed between them during the war of 1367.
+After their triumph in the war with the Bahmanis in 1420, the Vijayanagara empire carried out a massacre of the civilian population, violating the treaty signed between them during the war of 1367.
 Following the coronation of Ahmad Shah Wali after the death of his brother Tajuddin Firuz Shah, Ahmad sought revenge for his brother's defeat by assembling an army.
-Vira Vijaya, the king of Vijayanagar, opposed them with a vast army, supported by Velama Chiefs.
-However, they were repelled from Tungabhadra, and at one point, the Vijayanagar king was taken as a prisoner of war, though he later managed to escape.
+Vira Vijaya, the king of Vijayanagara, opposed them with a vast army, supported by Velama Chiefs.
+However, they were repelled from Tungabhadra, and at one point, the Vijayanagara king was taken as a prisoner of war, though he later managed to escape.

-Ahmad Shah retaliated by massacring the Vijayanagar population, seeking retribution for their actions in the earlier war.
-This led to the Vijayanagar ruler seeking peace, which he achieved by paying a large indemnity as a tribute and returning the lands taken from the Bahmanis in the war of 1420.
+Ahmad Shah retaliated by massacring the Vijayanagara population, seeking retribution for their actions in the earlier war.
+This led to the Vijayanagara ruler seeking peace, which he achieved by paying a large indemnity as a tribute and returning the lands taken from the Bahmanis in the war of 1420.